hammer-space/sample_scripts/README.md

 "exiftool to Hammerspace"

-This script uses `Exiftool` (which must be installed and in the command search path) to extract metadata from many common file types then inserts key-value pairs as Hammerspace tags in the filesystem associated with the file.  `Exiftool` supports dozens of file type incliuding images and other media types and even DICOM (medical imaging which is why I wrote it in the first place).
+This script uses `Exiftool` (which must be installed and in the command search path) to extract metadata from many common file types then inserts key-value pairs as Hammerspace tags in the filesystem associated with the file.  `Exiftool` supports dozens of file type including images and other media types and even DICOM (medical imaging which is why I wrote it in the first place).
 These tags may be viewed using HSTK via the hs tag list <filename> command and/or the Hammerspace plugin for Microsoft Windows File Explorer.
 The tags may be used in objectives, collections, and queries.

 This version of exif2hs is written in bash and requires one parameter, the name or path of a file in a Hammerspace share.